FlexAvatar: Learning Complete 3D Head Avatars with Partial Supervision: Training Details

 \paragraph{Head-centric coordinates.} We simplify the models task by always predicting the avatar in FLAME's canonical space, i.e., factoring out the effect of rigid head movement.
 To do this, the rigid head transformation matrix is instead applied to the cameras.
 During inference, head movement is then also modelled by factoring the head motion into the rendering viewpoint.
 As a side effect, it becomes harder for the model to predict the correct torso pose which has to move relative to the canonical head pose.

-\paragraph{Expression codes.} Our architecture is agnostic to the specific choice of animation signal.
+\paragraph{Expression codes.} As it can be seen in~\cref{fig:r_voodooxp_ablation}, our architecture is agnostic to the specific choice of animation signal.
 In our experiments, we use FLAME expression codes obtained from Pixel3DMM~\cite{giebenhain2025pixel3dmm}.
 However, note that our design allows to train on different animation signals without any change to the architecture itself.
 Possible animation controls may be expression codes from implicit morphable head models~\cite{giebenhain2023nphm} or codes derived from speech.